 Back on the sidelines, Sampson practiced with her friend Rebecca Lopez (SED’15), who knows ASL.
 The two laughed, joked, and twirled each other around in a separate section of the dance floor.

 Sampson says she can’t believe her first year of college is almost over.
 She’s already looking forward to the fall and pursuing more archaeology and anthropology classes (she recently decided on anthropology as a second major).
 But first things first: she needs to pack for China.
-She and her older brother are spending a month this summer traveling through Beijing, Hong Kong, Shanghai, and Chongqing.
+She and her brother are spending a month this summer traveling through Beijing, Hong Kong, Shanghai, and Chongqing.

 Apparently a love for languages is a family trait—Matthew is fluent in Mandarin.